hapax/hapax.github.io/assets/chuzenji.md

 There is more to life than the sliver of phase space, the island of order in a sea of chaos.

+A lean-to at the back reminds of a Shinto shrines dotted over the country, like wild mushrooms in autumn.